-Intro oduction vii
+In troduction vii

-1. F ood and climate change: the forgotten link 1
+1. Food and climate change: the forgotten link 1

-1 .1 How the industrial food system contributes to
+1.1 How the industrial food system contributes to

 the climate crisis 2

-1 .2 Food sovereignty: five steps to cool the planet
+1.2 Food sovereignty: five steps to cool the planet

 and feed its people 8

-1. .3 The Exxons of agriculture 13
+1.3 The Exxons of agriculture 13

-1. .4 How REDD+ projects undermine peasant farming and real
+1.4 How REDD+ projects undermine peasant farming and real

 solutions to climate change 26

-1. .5 Trade deals boosting climate change: the food factor 45
+1.5 Trade deals boosting climate change: the food factor 45

-2. I Hungry for land 50
+2. Hungry for land FO

-1.1 The solution to climate change is in our lands
+۷.

-2.2 Family farm stories are not the fairy tales we're being told 00
+2.1 The solution to climate change is in our lands 60

-2 Hungry for land: small farmers feed the world with less 62
+2.2 Family farm stories are not the fairy tales we're being told (2

-than one-quarter of all farmland
+2.3 Hungry for land: small farmers feed the world with less than one-quarter of all farmland

-2 2.4 Squeezing Africa dry: behind every land grab is a water grab
+2.4 Squeezing Africa dry: behind every land grab is a water grab

-2.5 Asia's agrarian reform in reverse: laws taking land out 00
+00

-of small farmers' hands 96
+2.5 Asia's agrarian reform in reverse: laws taking land out of small farmers' hands 96

-2 6 The land grabbers of the Nacala Corridor
+The land grabbers of the Nacala Corridor

-2 2.7 Socially responsible farmland investment: a growing trap 112
+2.7 Socially responsible farmland investment: a growing trap

-3. 3.
-T he struggle for seeds 129
+3. The struggle for seeds 129

-1.1 Seed laws that criminalize farmers
+3.1 Seed laws that criminalize farmers

-2.2 Trade deals and farmers' seeds
+3.2 Trade deals and farmers' seeds 141

 3.3 GMOs: Feeding or fooling the world?
+146

-4.4 Yvapuruvu Declaration: seed laws - resisting dispossession
+3.4 Yvapuruvu Declaration: seed laws - resisting dispossession 152